 Focusing on getting the nutrients your body needs and avoiding sugar can go a long way to boosting your energy levels.
 A natural, balanced diet has many health benefits for your body and mind, including helping your energy levels to get higher.

-Sugar can deplete you of energy, so for most people, the less you eat, the better you’ll feel.
+Sugar can deplete energy, so for most people, the less you eat, the better you’ll feel.

 I also recommend adding a probiotic to your diet.
 It helps keep your gut healthy, and in turn, makes you feel better.
 Learn more about probiotics here.